alpacahq/user-docs/content/example-algos/_index.md

 [Code on GitHub](https://github.com/alpacahq/pylivetrader/tree/master/examples/graham-fundamentals)

-## Order Book Imbalance Scalping Algorithm using streaming
+## HFT-ish Order Book Imbalance Algorithm Using Streaming

 This algorithm is an active, daytrading strategy that captures small moves frequently using order book imbalance as an indicator.
 The idea is not secret or new - it's a strategy that has